AY2324S2-CS2103T-F13-2/tp/docs/UserGuide.md

 Furthermore, certain edits can cause FApro to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </box>

-### (_Coming Soon_) Uploading photo for a client : `image`
+### (_Coming Soon_) Uploading a profile photo for a client : `image`

 Adds a profile photo for a specified client in FApro.

-Format: `image INDEX PATH`
+Format: `image INDEX i/PATH`

 * Adds the profile photo for the client at the specified `INDEX` with the image found at `PATH`.
 * The index refers to the index number shown in the displayed client list.
 * The index **must be a positive integer** 1, 2, 3, …​
 * The path refers to the relative path of the image to the main repository.
-* If there is no photo uploaded, the profile photo will be the default one.
+* If there is no photo uploaded, the profile photo section will display a placeholder profile photo.

 Examples:
-* `list` followed by `image 3 profiles/charlotte.png` shows the detailed profile of the 2nd client in FApro.
+* `list` followed by `image 3 i/profiles/charlotte.png` adds a profile photo found at `profiles/charlotte.png` to the 3rd client in FApro.
-* `find david` followed by `image 1 profiles/david.png` shows the detailed profile of the 1st client in the results of the `find` command.
+* `find david` followed by `image 1 i/profiles/david.png` adds a profile photo found at `profiles/david.png` to the 1st client in the results of the `find` command.

+### (_Coming Soon_) Adding notes for a client : `addnote`

+Adds note for a specified client in FApro.
+This feature can be used
+* during preparation for appointment: to take note of what to say during it
+* during the appointmeent: to take note of what the client is saying
+* after the appointment: to take not of the follow-up actions

+Format: `addnotes INDEX note/NOTE [note/NOTE]`

+* Adds `NOTE` for the client at the specified `INDEX`.
+* The index refers to the index number shown in the displayed client list.
+* The index **must be a positive integer** 1, 2, 3, …​
+* At least one `NOTE` must be provided.
+* There is no restriction to the length and format of the `NOTE`.
+* The `NOTE` can only be viewed in the [detailed profile](#viewing-the-detailed-profile-a-client--select).

+Examples:
+* `list` followed by `addnote 3 note/remind her to check her yearly coupon note/wants to retrieve her money from her savings plan` adds a note to the 3rd client in FApro.
+* `find david` followed by `addnote 1 note/looking for insurance plans` adds a note to the 1st client in the results of the `find` command.

 --------------------------------------------------------------------------------------------------------------------